lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 * parameters, which are optional, are the associated parameters for the algorithm identifier in the algorithm field.

 The object identifiers for SLH-DSA are defined in the NIST Computer Security Objects Register {{CSOR}}, and are reproduced here for convenience.
-The same OID is used to identify an SLH-DSA public key and its associated signature algorithm.
+The same algorithm identifiers are used for identifying a public key, a private key, and a signature.

-The Pure SLH-DSA OIDs are:
+The Pure SLH-DSA OIDs are defined in [I-D.ietf-lamps-cms-sphincs-plus]'s ASN.1 module and reproduced here for convenience:

 ~~~ asn.1
    nistAlgorithms OBJECT IDENTIFIER ::= { joint-iso-itu-t(2)